 What is a Fleece Blanket?

-Fleece blankets are a square or rectangular blanket which are made from polyester fleece.
+Fleece blankets are square or rectangular blankets that are made from polyester fleece.
 They are considered extremely warm and cozy for winter and are great for keeping warm on the couch.
 Fleece is a desirable fabric to use for blankets since it is light while still retaining warmth.
 Best of all it is inexpensive and readily available at all fabric stores.
-The best type of fleece to use when learning how to make a fleece blanket is fluffy on both sides and nice and thick.

 How to Make a Fleece Blanket